MicrosoftDocs/windows-itpro-docs/windows/client-management/advanced-troubleshooting-802-authentication.md

    ![example of an audit success.](images/auditsuccess.png) *Example: event ID 6272 (Audit Success)*<br>

 ‎The WLAN AutoConfig operational log lists information and error events based on conditions detected by or reported to the WLAN AutoConfig service.
-The operational log contains information about the wireless network adapter, the properties of the wireless connection profile, the specified network authentication, and, in the event of connectivity problems, the reason for the failure.
+The operational log contains information about the wireless network adapter, the properties of the wireless connection profile, the specified network authentication, and, if connectivity problems occur, the reason for the failure.
 For wired network access, the Wired AutoConfig operational log is an equivalent one.

 On the client side, go to **Event Viewer (Local)\Applications and Services Logs\Microsoft\Windows\WLAN-AutoConfig/Operational** for wireless issues.
 For wired network access issues, go to  **..\Wired-AutoConfig/Operational**.
 See the following example: